 Simply put, if your commercial training company serves a large audience, the cost of many learning platforms won’t make sense.
 That’s because pricing for an employee-oriented LMS and many cloud LMSs are often directly tied to the number of users.
 So, how large is “large”?
 The largest workforce-oriented implementations top a million users, but unless you’re running a Fortune 500 company, that volume is rare.
 In fact, at U.S. companies, the average number of employees is less than 100.

 Commercial training companies face an entirely different kind of user math.
 Relatively small training providers can have a customer base of hundreds, thousands or even a million users.
 Commercial training providers need to make strategic fiscal decisions about the what to invest in platform, content and marketing.
-If you have the greatest platform in the world, but terrible content it is no better than the greatest content but no marketing to drive sales.
+If you have the greatest platform in the world but the content is terrible, that’s no better than the greatest content with no marketing to drive sales.
 Finding the right mix is quite tricky.

 But no matter how many customers you serve, if you pay an LMS vendor annually on a per-user basis, it can get expensive fast.
 For example, say you have 100,000 unique new training customers each year and you must pay $1/user each month.
 Your costs would total $1,200,000 a year.
 That’s a hefty expense before investing even one dime in marketing or content.
 And imagine how much content you’d need to sell just to cover that annual software cost!